MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-logging-aspnet-core/includes/5-monitor-app-insights.md

 ## Investigate an end-to-end transaction

-The application map provides one way of exploring captured telemetry.
+The Application Map provides one way of exploring captured telemetry.
 You can also search for a request using known criteria.
 To search for a request and investigate the end-to-end transaction, complete the following steps:

 1. Select **Search** from the **Investigate** section to open the transaction search panel.
 1. In the **Search** text box, enter *:::no-loc text="GIVEMEFREESTUFF":::* and press <kbd>Enter</kbd>.